mobiledgex/edge-cloud/docker/README.md

 ## building

+First make sure your source tree checked out of github builds OK locally.
+You should do `dep ensure -v` and `make` locally to make sure.

 To build `mobiledgex/edge-cloud` container run the following in the main directory of `edge-cloud` source tree. or just run `make build-docker`.